The project deadline was ten weeks away. But, fifteen weeks in advance, I began work on it.

 “John,” I said.

-And here’s the thing: I can’t change John.
-So when a project of mine involves John, I have two distinct choices.
-I either a) start it early to make room for his lateness or b) don’t involve him if I can avoid it since getting things late is more pain than it’s worth.
-So, when working with him is unavoidable, I start early so that I can get everything done on time.
+And here’s the thing: I couldn’t change John.
+So when a project of mine involved John, I had two distinct choices.
+I either a) started it early to make room for his lateness or b) didn’t involve him if I could avoid it since getting things late was a problem.
+So, when working with him was unavoidable, I started early.

 I think that most of us suffer from wanting to change other people.
 We want John to get things done on time.
 We want to turn our non-believing friends into believers.
 We want our children to just please do a little more of this particular thing and a little less of that one, thank you very much.
 We want our spouses to start loading the dishwasher differently.
 We want our neighbors to stop mowing the grass at 6:30 am.
 We wish our sister would call and ask how we were when we were sick.